Toward Compact Deep Neural Networks via Energy-Aware Pruning: Method

-Pruning has been started with a pretrained full-size network $f(\mathcal{X};\mathbf{W})$ which is overparameterized throughout the network.
+Pruning has been started with a pre-trained full-size network $f(\mathcal{X};\mathbf{W})$ which is overparameterized throughout the network.
 For DNN, our original objective function is to minimize our loss given dataset and parameters $\mathbf{W}$.

 where $\mathcal{X} \in \{ \mathbf{x}_0, \mathbf{x}_1, \dots, \mathbf{x}_N \}$ and $\mathcal{Y} \in \{ \mathbf{y}_0, \mathbf{y}_1, \dots, \mathbf{y}_N \}$ represent a set of paired training inputs and its labels, respectively. $N$ denotes the total number of batches.